youngeunkwon0405/RL/README.md

 uv run python examples/run_sft.py
 ```

-This command will fine-tune the `Llama3.2-1B` model on the SQuAD dataset using a single GPU.
+This fine-tunes the `Llama3.2-1B` model on the SQuAD dataset using a 1 GPU.

-To utilize more GPUs on a single node, you can modify the cluster configuration and potentially adjust the model and batch size:
+To use multiple GPUs on a single node, you can modify the cluster configuration.
+This adjustment will also let you potentially increase the model and batch size:

 ```sh
 uv run python examples/run_sft.py \